Friday, December 20, 2019

 But the essence and spirituality of the shrine remain.
 Many visitors describe feeling a sense of peace when they stop - and perhaps pray - before a statue of the Blessed Virgin Mary in a grotto built to resemble the one at Lourdes.
 In a 2015 article, the Lakeland Ledger dubbed the shrine a secret sanctuary.

 Secret, indeed.
 I've lived in Florida a long time and love to explore historic sites and Catholic-related places.
 How can I have been ignorant of the very existence of the Ste.
 Anne des Lacs shrine?
 The site is apparently overseen by the Holy Spirit Catholic Church in Lake Wales.
-But I found no mention of the shrine on the parish's website.
+The parish history page makes only a brief mention of the shrine, under the year 1921.
+The site says Easter Mass is celebrated there.

 Either way, we do know the date of the shrine's construction: 1920.
 By the time of the WPA guidebook's write-up in 1939, the property contained stone grottoes, statuary, and a little church in which Morsollier had painted scenes from the Holy Land.
 Even relics were kept at the shrine.